Foodsavour

 Various potential solutions to reduce food waste have been assessed for effectiveness:

 No other food waste solution utilizes a freemium business strategy, tracks food expiry, suggests recipes, and encourages grocery organization like Foodsavour.
 These features combined are necessary for ease of use, allowing a large number of users, and in turn, encourage more relevant grocery ad revenue while reducing overall food waste.
-Learn more in the business model section.

 For the prototype mobile app, what would be an effective user flow to encourage frequent and regular app use while tracking food related activities?